 const person = new Person('John', address);

-In this case we are breaking the law of demeter, to fix it:
+In this case, we are breaking the Law of Demeter because we are exposing the Address class.
+To fix it:

 class Person {